gregsadetsky/minimalish-django-starter/README.md

 ## why

-you are like me and want to _quickly_ start working on - and deploy - a minimalish Django project. wow you've literally come to the right place.
+you are like me and want to _quickly_ start working on - and deploy! - a minimalish Django project. wow you've literally come to the right place.

 this django "**project template**" ((it's really confusing to use the word "template" because it's not a ... [template](https://docs.djangoproject.com/en/4.2/topics/templates/)...)) is based on / assumes you also want / is made out of the following: